adobe-type-tools/fontlab-scripts/TrueType/README.md

-FontLab scripts for TrueType
+#FontLab scripts for TrueType

-====
-### IMPORTANT:
+These scripts all are tailored to a TrueType hinting workflow that invoves FontLab.
+Successfully tested in the following versions of FL:

+- FontLab 5.1.2 Build 4447 (Mac)
+- FontLab 5.2.1 Build 4868 (Win)

+Dependencies (for `tthDupe.py`):

+- Robofab
+- FontTools (`ttx`)

+## IMPORTANT
-Users running OS 10.10 _Yosemite_ will run into several problems when trying to just run those scripts from FontLab as they are used to.
+Mac users running OS 10.10 _Yosemite_ will run into several problems when trying to run those scripts from FontLab as they are used to.

-At the time of writing (March 2015), there is a bug in OSX Yosemite, which makes executing external code from FontLab difficult or even impossible.
-Since some of these scripts call the `tx`, `ttx` and `type1` commands, this is a problem.
+At the time of writing (April 2015), there is a bug in OSX Yosemite, which makes executing external code from FontLab difficult or even impossible.
+Since some of these scripts call the external `tx`, `ttx` and `type1` commands, this is a problem.

 In-depth description of this issue:
 http://forum.fontlab.com/index.php?topic=9134.0